-Wylie held his breath when the man started coughing and his chest heaved beneath his hand.
+Wylie held his breath when the man started coughing, and his chest heaved beneath his hand.
 Wylie raised his gaze and hesitantly met deep, blue eyes clouded with confusion.
-The guy looked military with his gray hair shaved close.
+The guy looked military with his gray hair shorn close.
 There was something about the squareness of his jaw combined with his broad shoulders that made him seem like he had seen conflict.
 He could have been a retired soldier, out of place in the luxurious mansion.
-Wylie searched his face for more information, but beyond the twisting of his features, the guy didn’t have much for wrinkles.
+Wylie searched his face for more information, but beyond the twisting of his features, the homeowner didn’t have much for wrinkles.

 “They’re on the way.”
 Wylie wasn’t sure if there was anything else to say.
 He was shocked the guy was still conscious; most of his blood was on the floor instead of in his body at this point.

 “Your hands… Let me see your hands,” the homeowner gasped between loud, shallow breaths.
-He reached for Wylie’s hand holding the compress in place.
+He reached for Wylie’s hand, the one holding the compress in place.
 “Before… they were…”

 “Yeah, freakish.”
 Wylie tried not to flinch away when his blood coated fingers were grasped and slipped through the man’s weak grip.
 “You don’t want a nightmare right now, man.
 They’re scary shit.”

-Wylie sighed and pulled his hand away when the guy tried to grab him again.
-“Dude, seriously…” Their eyes met and Wylie saw a pleading in them he couldn’t understand.
+Wylie sighed and pulled his hand away when the homeowner tried to grab him again.
+“Dude, seriously…” Their eyes met, and Wylie saw a pleading in them he couldn’t understand.
 It was like the old guy was begging him, and it just didn’t make any sense.
 His demon arms were monstrous.